 What is Faith Works?

-Faith Works meets weekly from 9:30 to 10:45 on Sundays, mid September through May.
+Faith Works meets weekly from 6:00-7:30pm on Wednesdays, mid September through May.

 - We will then move into a fun and engaging Large Group Activity that will encourage your child to relate to the main focus of the Gospel for that week.